9 Signs It’s Time to Cut Off Family—and What to Do

 5. Gather support

 Build your own support network of friends, support groups, or mentors to help you through this challenging time.
+Having people who validate your experience can reduce feelings of guilt and isolation.

 7. Minimize contact gradually

 If immediate separation is not possible or safe, gradually reduce contact while maintaining your boundaries.
+This slow shift can help you gain emotional distance while still protecting yourself.

 FAQs